Healthdirect Free Australian health advice you can count on.

 • being angry, violent, moody, or depressed

-• seeing changes in eating habits, sleeping habits, or weight
+• noticing changes in eating habits, sleeping habits, or weight

 Overcoming addiction is easier if you seek help.
 Talk to your doctor, or see below for a service that can help.
 You can search for a doctor in your region here.

-To speak to someone anonymously about any kind of addiction, you can also look at a range of national and state-based support services at adf.org.au.
+You can speak to someone anonymously about any kind of addiction.
+You can find support services near you at adf.org.au.

 Learn more here about the development and quality assurance of healthdirect content.